Hyaxia/terraform-consul/README.md

   - run `docker build --rm -t gateway ./gateway`
 - run `terraform init`
 - run `terraform apply`
-- - to check if we can access the golang webapp run `minikube tunnel` and try to access `http://127.0.0.1/`
+- - to check if we can access the golang webapp run `minikube tunnel` and try to access `http://127.0.0.1/` and `http://127.0.0.1/webapp/test`

 ---

 TODO:

+- add postgres deployment and set the webapp to interact withit
 - read article about using helm with kubernetes https://medium.com/@ayanendude/terraform-ing-application-on-kubernetes-cluster-7c3a7357c5dc